kisakova/documentation/completeReference/Taxes/link-a-tax-code-to-a-customer.rst

-Linking a tax code to a customer or customer group
+Linking a Tax Code to a Customer or Customer Group
 ==================================================

 .. image:: /completeReference/img/Taxes/taxes_from_account_view/AccountTaxCode_view.png